ncukondo/Annotated-bibliography/Document Analysis.md

 |  | b. evaluate every stage of the study? |
  |

-(Cleland J 2023)
+[@Cleland2023-jp]

 ### Example of usage

-- How Were Return-of-Service Schemes Developed and Implemented in Botswana (Mabunda SA 2023)
+- How Were Return-of-Service Schemes Developed and Implemented in Botswana [@Mabunda2023-hd]

 ## References

-- (Morgan 2022): Morgan H. Conducting a Qualitative Document Analysis.
-The Qualitative Report.
-2022;27(1):64-77. doi:10.46743/2160-3715/2022.5044
-- (Chanda 2021): Chanda A. Key Methods Used in Qualitative Document Analysis.
-Published online December 29, 2021. doi:10.2139/ssrn.3996213
-- (Cleland J 2023): Cleland J, MacLeod A, Ellaway RH.
-CARDA: Guiding document analyses in health professions education research.
-Med Educ.
-2023;57(5):406-417. doi:10.1111/medu.14964
-- (Mabunda SA 2023): Mabunda SA, Durbach A, Chitha WW, Moaletsane O, Angell B, Joshi R. How Were Return-of-Service Schemes Developed and Implemented in Botswana, Eswatini and Lesotho?
-Healthcare (Basel).
-2023;11(10). doi:10.3390/healthcare11101512